gregberge/recompact/docs/README.md

 <h3 id="withhandlershandlerfactories"><code>withHandlers(handlerFactories)</code></h3>
 [&#x24C8;](https://github.com/neoziro/recompact/blob/0.0.0/src/withHandlers.js#L50 "View in source") [&#x24C9;][1]

-Takes an object map of handler creators.
+Takes an object map of handler creators or a factory function.
 These are higher-order functions that accept a set of props and return a function handler:
 <br>
 <br>
 This allows the handler to access the current props via closure, without needing